twongjirad/tekvxi11/README.md

 The scopes are once again armed, and then triggered together.
 Repeating this sequence allows the scopes to stay in sync.

-The program was written with the following network configuration in mind:
+The program was written with the following network configuration in mind (diagram actually look like somtehing in text editors):
          [router]
 	     |
   ---------------------------------------------- ...